CU-ESIIL/Innovation-Summit-2025/docs/learners/maria-paula-rodriguez-parada.md

 ---

 ## About Me
-- **Name:** Your full name
+- **Name:** Maria Paula Rodriguez Parada
-- **Affiliation:** Your institution or organization
+- **Affiliation:** University of Wyoming
-- **Email:** your@email.edu
+- **Email:** mrodri23@uwyo.edu

 ## Research Interests
-Write 2–3 sentences about your research focus, or what you are excited to learn in this workshop.
+I work in population and conservation genomics.
+Excited to learn about new metadata for addressing tipping points in this summit!

 ## Fun Fact
-Share one fun fact about yourself!
+I really like NBA!

 ---